carlylechia/carlylechia/README.md

-### Hi there 👋, my name is Chia Carlyle.
+# Hi there 👋, my name is Chia Carlyle.

-<iframe src="https://giphy.com/embed/vhVqGkxDYxAaRbOWVp" width="480" height="334" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/BoschRexrothGlobal-boschrexroth-ctrlx-ctrlxautomation-vhVqGkxDYxAaRbOWVp">via GIPHY</a></p>

 ## This Object Contains Some Information About Me.
 const chiaCarlyle = {

   currentStatus: "Microverse student and mentor, soon to be a Full-Stack Web Developer",

   lookingForJobsIn: "Front-end Web Development",

   languages: ['JavaScript', 'HTML', 'CSS'],

   needHelpWith: 'advanced javascript',